cosmin-pascariu/FirstAid/README.md

 ## FirstAid
 ### Faculty Programming Project - 2019

-- command line interface app
+- command line interface app and SDL library
 - built with C
 - a menu with some